Watch a sneak peek of some of the fun our FLL Explore students will be having this year with the UNEARTHED theme!

 What are the attendance expectations for students?

 We believe that consistency is an important part of building strong team relationships, so we expect our team members to attend regularly and participate fully.
-While we are flexible in attendance so that our members can prioritize their health, education and family, we ask that if your student and family cannot commit to attending at least 75% of the meetings, you discuss this with us prior to joining to the team.
+While we are flexible in attendance so that our members can prioritize their health, education and family, we ask that if your student and family cannot commit to attending at least 75% of the meetings for the full year, you discuss this with us prior to joining.

 Does my student have to participate in both semesters?

 Yes.
-FLL Explore students work all year on their skills and project, and present their work at a festival in April.
+FLL Explore students work all year on their skills and team project, and the teams present their work at a festival in April.
+The success of the students and their teams is dependent on every member participating for a full year.

 Is transportation provided to meetings, field trips or festivals?